collerek/ormar/docs/queries.md

 ### load()

-By default when you query a table without prefetching related models, the orm will still construct your related models, but populate them only with the pk value.
+By default when you query a table without prefetching related models, the ormar will still construct your related models, but populate them only with the pk value.

 ```python